sandromund/generative_adversarial_network/DEV_LOG.md

 26.03.24
 * Added GPU support, training much faster now
+* Experimented with model architectures
+* Moved to LeakyReLU and added Dropout
+* Changed decay of first and second  order momentum of gradient
+* Smaller batch sizes work better
 * Generations are discrete but way to many non-zero values
-* Maybe other loss function?
-* Moved to LeakyReLU

 14.03.24
 * Tried one-hot-encoding predictions
 * Discrete GAN predictions are an open problem [see](https://stats.stackexchange.com/questions/533641/how-do-gans-handle-discrete-outputs)